Drive sales on autopilot with ecommerce-focused featuresSee Features

 #7 Affiliate programs

-Affiliate programmes are simple in concept—let your affiliates do the majority of the effort by promoting your ecommerce store.
+Affiliate programs are simple in concept—let your affiliates do the majority of the effort by promoting your ecommerce store.
 All you have to do is to pay them a small amount of each sale.

 A tiered affiliate system will motivate your affiliates and give them targets to seek a higher commission rate.
 Keep talking to your affiliates regularly through email and help them in collecting resources for the promotion of your content.